disruptek/gittyup/README.md

     # you don't have to leave, but i recommend it
     break

+  # repo is symbol pointing to a GitRepository here

   # "manual" call invocation means you perform your
   # own memory work, but it's sometimes more ideal
   let